Configure TLS for Control Center¶

 confluent.controlcenter.rest.listeners parameter.
-You must also set the appropriate TLS/SSL configuration options.
+You must also set the appropriate TLS configuration options.
 If you haven’t already, you should create TLS keys and certificates.

-An example of the necessary additions to the appropriate Control Center Properties File is shown below: confluent.controlcenter.rest.listeners=<listener-url> confluent.controlcenter.rest.ssl.keystore.location=<keystore-location> confluent.controlcenter.rest.ssl.keystore.password=<password> confluent.controlcenter.rest.ssl.key.password=<key-password> confluent.controlcenter.rest.ssl.truststore.location=<truststore-location> confluent.controlcenter.rest.ssl.truststore.password=<password> curl -vvv -X GET --tlsv1.2 https://localhost:9022 #for cases when using a self-signed certificate curl -vvv -X GET --tlsv1.2 --cacert scripts/security/snakeoil-ca-1.crt https://localhost:9022
+An example of the necessary additions to the appropriate Customize Control Center With a Properties File is shown below:

+confluent.controlcenter.rest.listeners=<listener-url> confluent.controlcenter.rest.ssl.keystore.location=<keystore-location> confluent.controlcenter.rest.ssl.keystore.password=<password> confluent.controlcenter.rest.ssl.key.password=<key-password> confluent.controlcenter.rest.ssl.truststore.location=<truststore-location> confluent.controlcenter.rest.ssl.truststore.password=<password> curl -vvv -X GET --tlsv1.2 https://localhost:9022 #for cases when using a self-signed certificate curl -vvv -X GET --tlsv1.2 --cacert scripts/security/snakeoil-ca-1.crt https://localhost:9022

 For an example that shows how to set Docker environment variables for Confluent Platform running in ZooKeeper mode, see the Confluent Platform demo.
 Refer to the demo’s docker-compose.yml file for a configuration reference.

 As a fallback mechanism, you can configure Control Center to check the JVM or operating system (OS) truststore.